 How you help: These popular cookies help teach a skill we could all improve on: money management.
 Scouts learn how to track orders, keep records, and develop essential skills necessary for any young entrepreneur.

-How VegNews staffers eat them: Straight from the freezer for a minty cool treat.
+How VegNews editors eat them: Straight from the freezer for a minty cool treat.

 Pucker up!
 These citrusy shortbread cookies balance tart and sweet with a tangy lemon icing and a sweet, crumbly base.
 Don’t confuse them with the latest 2020 flavor—Lemon-Ups—as this new cookie contains milk.